-Once a doctor has received as much information as possible from speaking with the patient, they may perform a physical examination of the foot or feet.
-Physical examination may include watching the patient walk, touching certain areas and asking how it feels, and many more.
-The purpose of these tests is to determine the sensation that the patient is feeling, if the numbness has spread, and how severe the symptoms are.
+Once a doctor has received as much information as possible from the patient, they may perform a physical examination of the foot or feet.
+The physical examination may include watching the patient walk, touching certain areas, and asking how it feels, among other exercises.

 Once the physical examination has occurred, doctors may order further testing to occur so that they can be certain of the cause.
 These may include:

-- Electromyography: this imaging technique measures the electrical activity in muscles while they are active and while they are at rest.
-The results of an EMG can indicate if there is an issue with muscles or nerves, and it can also indicate if there is an issue with the signaling between muscles and nerves.
+- Electromyography: this imaging technique measures the electrical activity in muscles while they are active and at rest.
+The results of an EMG can indicate if there is an issue with muscles or nerves and if there is an issue with the signaling between muscles and nerves.

-- Nerve Conduction Studies: an electrical impulse is sent through the nerves and measured to determine how long a nerve takes to transmit the electricity.
-If a signal takes a long time, it may be indicative of neuropathy.
+- Nerve conduction studies: an electrical impulse is sent through the nerves and measured to determine how long a nerve takes to transmit the electricity.
+If a signal takes an abnormal length of time, it may be indicative of neuropathy.

-- Magnetic Resonance Imaging (MRI): this popular imaging technique is able to produce an image of soft tissues.
-In the case of numb toes, it could indicate that a nerve is being compressed, and sometimes it can reveal what is causing the compression.
+- Magnetic Resonance Imaging (MRI): this popular imaging technique can produce an image of soft tissues.
+In the case of numb toes, it could indicate that a nerve is being compressed, and reveal what is causing the compression.
 Issues relating to circulation (rather than issues with the nerves) may use an MRI to observe the blood vessels.